Annual Beckman Symposium

 Q: Can I preview a list of posters before entering the poster hall?

 A: Yes!
-The Event Program pdf is available in the virtual Lobby and includes all of the poster abstracts.
+The Event Program pdf will be available in the virtual Lobby and include all of the poster abstracts.
 When you enter the poster hall, you'll then be able to View All Posters or View Posters by Category.
 Select an option and the posters will be listed in alphabetical order by title.

 Q: What can I expect as a participant in this virtual event?

-A: Expect a combination of live presentation sessions and pre-recorded, on-demand content with a Poster Hall and some optional participation Zoom activities.
+A: Expect a combination of live presentation sessions and pre-recorded, on-demand content with a Poster Hall and interactive poster sessions, and some optional participation Zoom activities.
 We also have a Networking Lounge, some games and surveys to help you explore the space (and earn points for prizes), and an Exhibit Hall with five content-filled booths.

-A: Our final live session takes place at 11am Pacific Time on Saturday, August 8.
+A: Our final live session takes place on Saturday, August 7.
 However, the on-demand content will remain available for 12 months.

 Q: I attended the Beckman Symposium and received a post-event survey for feedback; how long do I have to complete this?

 A: The survey will be active for 2 weeks.
-Please provide your feedback as early as possible; the survey has been designed so that it can be completed in less than one minute.
+Please provide your feedback as early as possible; the survey has been designed so that it can be completed in less than two minutes.
 Thanks for your feedback!